CV available here

 My research is on political economy and applied public policy.
 I focus on two main research areas.
 First, I am investigating the regulatory and public policy environment for technology startups.
 I am a co-principal investigator in the John Templeton-funded grant on "Startup Innovation: The Role of Regulation in Entrepreneurship."

 Second, I am interested in questions of governance, polycentricity, and the role of external influence and aid on institutions.
 To this end, I have written on policing in the United States, foreign and federal aid, and how colonial institutions altered tribal governance in West African chiefdoms.

-My work has been published in academic outlets such as the Journal of Legal Studies, Public Choice, History of Political Economy, University of Chicago Legal Forum, Journal of Institutional Economics, Supreme Court Economic Review, Arizona State Law Journal, and Cambridge University Press.
+My work has been published in academic outlets such as the Journal of Legal Studies, Public Choice, Journal of International Development, History of Political Economy, University of Chicago Legal Forum, Journal of Institutional Economics, Arizona State Law Journal, Cambridge University Press, among others.